 I still remember buying my first steel drum in 2002 when I was just a teenager.
-I also remember all the mistakes I did then and with about dozen others I bought since then.
+I also remember all the mistakes I did then and with about dozen others I bought ever since.

-I learned a lot about how and where to buy steel drum in last years.
+I learned a lot about how and where to buy a steel drum in the last years.
 I bought new steel drums, used steel drums and steel drum accessories like stands and mallets.

-Some of mistakes were very costly, but I learn a lot.
-I want to share my knowledge, so you wont do same mistakes I did.
-I hope you’ll enjoy my guide and have great experience buying steel drum.
+Some of mistakes were very costly, but I learned a lot.
+I want to share my knowledge, so you won’t do the same mistakes I did while buying my first steel drums for sale.
+I hope you’ll enjoy my guide and have a great experience while buying a steel drum.

 If you are looking for specific information, help yourself with this link to jump to the part you are looking for.

-Before we start looking for steel drums for sale, lets learn about them first.
-If you don’t know yet who invented the steel pan, than you are in for a treat.
+Before we start looking for steel drums for sale, let’s learn more about them first.
+If you don’t know who invented the steel pan yet, than you are in for a treat.

-It all started on the Island of Trinidad 1940’s when kids used biscuit tins and similar items as instrument during Carneval.
+It all started on the Island of Trinidad in the 1940’s when kids used biscuit tins and similar items as instruments during the Carnival.

-A man by the name of Spree Simon discovered how to get different pitches by denting different size bubbles in the cans and tins.
-It took another 20 years or so before Ellie Monnette made a first steel drum with 14 notes out of 55 gallon oil barrel.
+A man by the name of Spree Simon has discovered how to get different pitches by denting different sized bubbles in the cans and tins.
+It took another 20 years or so before Ellie Monnette made a first steel drum with 14 notes out of a 55 gallon oil barrel.

-Nothing much changed since then.
+Not much has changed since then.
 Most steel drums are still made with 55 gallon oil barrels.
-They are still build in same manner as they use to be.
-However, we have better understanding of how to manipulate the steel and of course better tools.
+They are still being built in the same manner as they used to.
+However, we have a better understanding of how to manipulate the steel and of course better tools.

-Another thing you need to know before you go looking for steel drums for sale is which type of steels drum you want to buy.
+Another thing you need to know before you go looking for steel drums for sale is which type of steel drums you want to buy.

-You might not know, bet there 5 basic types of steel drums.
+You might not know, but there are 5 basic types of steel drums.
 Here they are: